14morpheus14/coco/README.md

 ## Usage

-### Run the Developer Manual and Test
+### Run the User Manual and Test

-COCO comes with a developer manual and runtime test script to help you understand and validate its functionality.
+COCO comes with a user manual and runtime test script to help you understand and validate its functionality.
 To execute:

 1. Run the following command:
    ```bash